 - Full no quibble refunds are available up to the closing date of each round, contact us should the need arise.

 - Once the closing date has passed, no refunds can be made.

-- The prize is publication in the limited edition One Small Step chapbook anthology – each of 7
+- The prize is publication in the limited edition One Small Step chapbook anthology – the

 winners receive 3 copies of the limited edition chapbook.